 The Different Types Of Educational Camps

-A nature camp is one where the participants camp out in nature, usually in tents and with a limited amount of supplies.
-These camps teach about the environment, wildlife, and how to leave no trace behind when heading into the great outdoors.
+A nature camp is where the participants camp out in nature, usually in tents and with a limited amount of supplies.
+These camps teach about the environment, wildlife, and how to leave no trace behind heading into the great outdoors.

 These are designed to teach participants about healthy living and include nutrition advice, fitness regimes, and education about how to live a healthier life mentally and physically.
 Health and wellness camps often include the participant's:

 Benefits Of Educational Camping